QMCPACK/qmcpack/docs/installation.rst

   export OMP_NUM_THREADS=7
   jsrun -n $NNODES -a $RANKS_PER_NODE -c $((RANKS_PER_NODE*OMP_NUM_THREADS)) -g 6 -r 1 -d packed -b packed:$OMP_NUM_THREADS \
-        --smpiargs="-disable_gpu_hooks" $exe_path/qmcpack --enable-timers=fine $prefix.xml > $prefix.out
+        --smpiargs="-disable_gpu_hooks" $exe_path/qmcpack --enable-timers=fine $prefix.xml >& $prefix.out

 Installing on ORNL OLCF Frontier/Crusher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Frontier is a HPE Cray EX supercomputer located at the Oak Ridge Leadership Computing Facility.
 Each Frontier compute node consists of [1x] 64-core AMD CPU with access to 512 GB of DDR4 memory.
 Each node also contains [4x] AMD MI250X, each with 2 Graphics Compute Dies (GCDs) for a total of 8 GCDs per node.
+Crusher is the test and development system of Frontier with exactly the same node architecture.

 Building QMCPACK
 ^^^^^^^^^^^^^^^^